Sirikon/karuselo/README.md

   </div>
   ```

-**kr-anims**: (Only effective when kr-slides-by-page is 1) Sets the classes that will be added to the sliders depending the situation, 4 values are inLeft, inRight, outLeft and outRight animations, 2 values are in and out animations.
+**kr-anims**: (Only effective when kr-slides-by-page is 1) Sets the classes that will be added to the slides depending the situation, 4 values are inLeft, inRight, outLeft and outRight animations, 2 values are in and out animations.

-This will show a slider with 3 sliders

   ```html